h2oai/sparkling-water/doc/src/site/sphinx/ml/shap_values.rst

             import ai.h2o.sparkling.ml.algos.H2OXGBoost
             val estimator = new H2OXGBoost()
                 .setLabelCol("CAPSULE")
-                .setWithDetailedPredictionCol(true)
                 .setWithContributions(true)
             val model = estimator.fit(trainingDF)

-        The call ``setWithDetailedPredictionCol(true)`` tells Sparkling Water to create additional prediction column with additional prediction details and the call ``setWithContributions(true)`` tells to include contributions to this column.
+        The call ``setWithContributions(true)`` tells to include contributions to a column with prediction details.
         The name of this column is by default "detailed_prediction" and can be modified via ``setDetailedPredictionCol`` setter.

         Run Predictions